Written By Ron Parker

 This bolt from Barnett is straightforward without extra frills that add unnecessary costs.
 If you're a serious hunter but just want a standard bolt that will get the job done without going over budget, this is our recommendation.
 The tough yet lightweight carbon shafts can provide bone-breaking penetration while increasing your range so you can take longer, more successful shots in the field.

-Best For 400 FPS Crossbows: Black Eagle Executioner Crossbow Bolts
+Most Accurate: Black Eagle Executioner Crossbow Bolts

 Despite this innovative design, we were also impressed by the value.
 You can even get the Executioner in a pack of 12 that helps minimize cost.
-This is a good option if you hunt a lot in deep woods where you're likely to lose a bolt or two.

 Pros: